 Fortunately, there are tons of speed optimizations you can do.
 Unfortunately, one thing you cannot change is your web host’s infrastructure.
 If its servers or software are outdated or overcrowded, this will bottleneck your page loading speeds.
 When it comes to Network Solutions and Bluehost, our tests show that there’s a clear winner in the performance department.

 Network Solutions used to have a more varied hosting offer, but the service is now down to several shared hosting plans.
 The WordPress and ecommerce options are built on the same platform with no fundamental difference other than a few additional features.

 An important part of Network Solutions’ identity is the fact that your website will be hosted in the cloud.
 The problem is that this isn’t the same type of cloud that Google, Amazon, Azure, or DigitalOcean are using – they’d say so if it were.
 Instead, this cloud is nothing more than an average shared environment rebranded as such.

-Bluehost has a similar variety of shared hosting packages, but it also has Virtual Private Servers (VPS), and dedicated servers.
+Bluehost has a greater variety of shared hosting packages, including Virtual Private Servers (VPS), and dedicated servers.
 If your website takes off and you want to upgrade to a better environment that can handle more traffic, there’s a lot of room to do so.